-Shannon Campground has recently been upgraded and is now open to visitors.
-With the original campground also open, there are now over 60 campsites to choose from.
+Shannon Campground has recently been upgraded and there are now over 60 campsites to choose from.
 Whether you have a tent, campervan, caravan or even a large 5th wheeler, you are sure to find a site that suits your needs.
+Two camp huts are available on a first arrival basis.
 Gas barbecues, hot showers and upgraded walk trails make this a great spot to spend a few days.

 Please be aware of ongoing works around the campground such as tree planting, weed control and construction and improvement of recreation areas.